The Master of Arts in History is for students who want to learn more about history and further develop historical skills.

 The program helps students develop analytical, literary, and verbal skills; familiarizes them with historical scholarship; and teaches them to do original research and organize large amounts of information in a comprehensible form.

 The program has three parts.
-Students must complete 30 credits of coursework.
+Students must complete 30 credits of coursework, a comprehensive examination, and a thesis.
 There are a few required classes, but for the most part students are free to take courses that interest them and that are related to their research.

 Many students in the M.A. program are local high school teachers.
-Others use the M.A. as a stepping stone to a Ph.D. program to teach on the college level.
-Graduates work for historical societies, museums, publishing houses, and the National Park Service.
+Others use the M.A. as a stepping stone to a Ph.D. program to teach at the college level.
+Our graduates also work for historical societies, museums, publishing houses, and the National Park Service.

 Plan of Study